JamesLowther/blog/Writeups/ENOWARS 7.md

 ```

 ## Viewing the private chatrooms
-Now that we are friends with the user we are able to see their private chatrooms.
+Now that we are friends with the user can see their private chatrooms.
 Finding the link to the chatroom is slightly more complicated.

-First we performed a GET request to the `/profile` endpoint.
-This let us view the private profile page of the user and listed the names of their chatrooms.
+First, we performed a GET request to the `/profile` endpoint.
+This allowed us view the private profile page of the user and listed the names of their chatrooms.
 The BeautifulSoup library was used to help with HTML parsing.

 ```python
 def get_rooms(friend, endpoint=None):